 Who Is at High Risk for Placenta Previa?

-You’re at high risk for placenta previa if you’re over 35, have had previous cesarean deliveries, experienced multiple pregnancies, or had placenta previa in earlier pregnancies.
-Lifestyle factors like smoking also increase your risk considerably.
+You’re at higher risk if you’re over 35, have had previous cesarean deliveries, have experienced multiple pregnancies, or had placenta previa in an earlier pregnancy.
+Lifestyle factors like smoking also raise your risk considerably.

 Conclusion

-To sum up, while you can’t exactly control where your placenta decides to hang out, embracing a healthy lifestyle and regular prenatal check-ups can definitely tip the odds in your favor.
-Think of it as giving your placenta the best vacation spot—far away from the cervix!
-So, eat well, exercise, and keep those prenatal appointments.
-If all else fails, at least you can confidently blame the location on genetics and enjoy some well-deserved snacks along the way.
+While you can’t control exactly where your placenta decides to implant, a healthy lifestyle and regular prenatal check-ups can shift the odds in your favor.
+Eat well, stay active within your provider’s guidelines, and keep those prenatal appointments.
+If you have risk factors, don’t wait — bring them up early.
+And if all else fails, you can always blame genetics while treating yourself to some well-deserved snacks.